 The next edition

-The next edition of the International Heritage fair will take place 27-30 October 2022 at the Carrousel du Louvre, in Paris.
-This 2nd edition’s theme will be “Sustainable development, the DNA of heritage”.
+The next edition of the International Heritage fair will take place 2-5 November 2023 at the Carrousel du Louvre, in Paris.
+This 28th edition’s theme will be “Heritage—the Challenge of Transmission